steenharsted/mocapr/README.md

-`animate_global()` function might be sufficient, but in other cases (e.g. working with pre-school children or more complicated movements than walking), out of axis movement is difficult to prevent - at least without interferring in the spontaneous movements of the subject.
+`animate_global()` function might be sufficient, but in other cases (e.g. working with pre-school children or more complicated movements than walking), out of axis movement is difficult to prevent - at least without interfering in the spontaneous movements of the subject.
 Also the the orientation of the global coordinate system differs from system to system and sometimes even between different setups of the same motion-capture system.
-This creates a need for animation and plotting functions that are free from the orientation of the global coordinate system, and instead focussed on the subject or the direction of the movement the subject is performing. `mocapr` solves this challenge by providing two functions that projects the global joint center positions onto the planes of the movement direction (`project_full_body_to_MP()`)
+This creates a need for animation and plotting functions that are free from the orientation of the global coordinate system, and instead focused on the subject or the direction of the movement the subject is performing. `mocapr` solves this challenge by providing two functions that projects the global joint center positions onto the planes of the movement direction (`project_full_body_to_MP()`)